apache/kyuubi/docs/extensions/server/applications.rst

 - ``YarnApplicationOperation``: an operation that can manage apps with a Hadoop Yarn cluster, e.g. a spark on yarn application
 - ``KubernetesApplicationOperation``: an operation that can manage apps with a k8s cluster, e.g. a spark on k8s application

-Besides those built-in ones, Kyuubi also supports loading custom ``ApplicationOperation``s through the Java `ServiceLoader`(SPI) for extra cluster managers.
+Besides those built-in ones, Kyuubi also supports loading custom ``ApplicationOperation`` through the Java `ServiceLoader` (SPI) for extra cluster managers.

 The rest of this article will show you the specifications and steps to build and enable a custom operation.